lucylow/Martha_Stewart/README.md

   * In finance world, **time scales of nanoseconds/speed of light are important**:
   * Example, in high frequency trading, one-hundredth of a microsecond is enough time for most HFT trade decisions and executions and three milliseconds is an eternity to  high frequency trading firms
   * [Ex.
 Goldman Sachs is spending $100 million to shave milliseconds off stock trades](https://www.cnbc.com/2019/08/01/goldman-spending-100-million-to-shave-milliseconds-off-stock-trades.html)
+  * Joke: The next innovation will be to dig a tunnel to avoid Earth's curvature to speed up trading times
 * Building my own algo trading software
   * Allows flexibility for configurability and customization
   * Ex: Quantopian